PhD Candidate within Modeling in Support of the Low-Carbon Transition

-There are 2 temporary positions available at the Department of Industrial Economics and Technology Management as PhD Candidates in energy markets and systems modeling for a period of three years (plus potentially one year of duty work).
+There is a temporary position available at the Department of Industrial Economics and Technology Management as PhD Candidate in energy markets and systems modeling for a period of three years (plus potentially one year of duty work).

 This is an educational position which will provide promising research recruits the opportunity for professional development through studies towards a PhD.

 The position is connected to the PhD-program at the Faculty of Economics and Management and the faculty will be your employer.